aaronschmaltz/aaronschmaltz/README.md

-### Hi there 👋
+### Hello 👋

 I am a technical writer that is passionate about technology and creating documentation.
+Check out my personal portfolio below to see some samples of my work.

 <!--
 **aaronschmaltz/aaronschmaltz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.